The REAL Cost of Living in Belgrade, Serbia [2025 Update]

 In your situation, the costs might be higher or lower – but it’s good to have at least some sort of a starting point in order to better estimate just how cheap living in Belgrade is.
 Let’s get this started!

-A decent studio flat in the center will set you back 25-30 dollars per night on AirBNB, which is way cheaper than most up and coming destinations such as Prague or Budapest.
+A decent studio flat in the center will set you back $30 dollars per night on AirBNB, which is way cheaper than most other popular destinations such as Prague or Budapest.

 Food costs in Belgrade

-A quick meal for one can be had for a measly $5 if you’re not very picky, while more high profile options are available in the $10-15 range.
+A quick meal for one can be had for a measly $5 if you’re not very picky (daily menu type of thing), while more high-profile options are available in the $10-15 range.

-Unless you fall for a tourist trap or make it a mission to find a Michelin starred restaurant (good luck with that!)
+Unless you fall for a tourist trap or make it a mission to find a Michelin-starred restaurant (good luck with that!)
 I see little reason to EVER spend more than 2200 dinars (around 20 US dollars) on any single meal.
-And you’ll eat like a king or queen!
+And you’ll eat like royalty!

-Supermarket prices will be between 20% to 50% cheaper than those in your home country, and drinks at a classy club won’t be more than 5-6 bucks for something more fancy (a couple dollars for a beer, for example).
+Supermarket prices will be between 20% to 50% cheaper than those in the US or more expensive countries in Western Europe, and drinks at a classy club won’t be more than 5-6 bucks for something fancier. or a couple of dollars for a beer, for example.

-Here are some examples of food items and their prices:
+Here are some examples of various food items and their prices in Serbia’s capital:

 Transportation costs in Belgrade

-Public transportation is very limited so I pretty much avoided it – but locals usually just jump in and out the city buses without paying for a ticket (something which will shock many visitors).
+Public transportation is very limited, so I pretty much avoided it – but locals usually just jump in and out of the city buses without paying for a ticket (something which will shock many visitors).

-I do believe that a monthly ticket costs around $27 in Belgrade if you want to play it safe (as you should).
+I do believe that a monthly ticket costs around $30 in Belgrade if you want to play it safe (as you should).
+It’s not expensive at all!

-As in many of other less developed countries, taxis in Belgrade can be hit or miss.
-I personally only had one bad experience when I boarded an unofficial taxi, but I called the driver on his crap and after a couple of back and forth insults we reached a reasonable agreement.
+As in many other less-developed countries, taxis in Belgrade can be hit or miss.
+I personally only had one bad experience when I boarded an unofficial taxi, but I called the driver on his crap, and after a couple of back-and-forth insults we reached a reasonable agreement.

 Tip: Even if you’re an obvious foreigner, use Serbian to ask the driver how much the trip will cost you, before you get in.
 It’s the surefire way to get the cheapest fares: